marciocaraballo/stars_wars_species/README.md

 - Sass for css preprocessing
 - browser's fetch API for API calls

+## Considerations

+- No error states were considered to keep scope shorter
+- No loading states were considered to keep scope shorter
+- Tests were added but it is likely coverage is not 100%

 ## Changes applied to original instructions

 Some changes were added even though they weren't part of the requirements